-Queen’s Quarter is the heart of South Belfast and is situated around one of the oldest Universities in the UK.
+Queen’s Quarter is the heart of South Belfast and is situated around one of the oldest universities in the UK.
 Whatever you want to do, you can find it in Queen’s Quarter – culture and arts, architecture and open spaces, great food and fine dining, along with café culture and vibrant night life.
-Queen’s visitor Centre is an excellent first stop and a walk around the University is well worth doing.
-The Naughton Gallery, on the first floor of the ornate Lanyon Building, often displays selected works from the university fine art collection and includes work by many notable Irish artists.

 South Belfast is one of the most popular and lively areas to socialise in Belfast.
-Whether you want a good meal and a trip to the theatre, a night clubbing, or quiet drink with your friends – from Dublin Road and Shaftesbury Square to Lisburn Road and Ormeau Road, South Belfast has it all.
+Whether you feel hungry or fancy a trip to the theatre, a night clubbing, or quiet drink with your friends – from Dublin Road and Shaftesbury Square to Lisburn Road and Ormeau Road, South Belfast has it all.

-South Belfast is home to specialist and boutique shops from antiques to designer fashion, gifts and craft shops to shoe shops, delicatessens to interior design stores, unique jewellery shops to florists and specialist book stores.
+South Belfast is home to specialist and boutique shops.
 The Lisburn Road has a wealth of designer stores and boutiques, along with fabulous restaurants, bars and cafes.
 Botanic Avenue and Stranmillis have a bit of everything while Ormeau Road, Finaghy Road and Sandy Row take you a bit closer to that sense of the real Belfast.
-Donegall Pass has a number of antique stores selling everything from Georgian furniture to silver, clocks and paintings.

-Just a few minutes walk from Queen’s Quarter you’ll find the elegantly restored St Georges Market.
+Just a few minutes walk from Queen’s Quarter you will find the elegantly restored St Georges Market.
 First built in 1896, it is the oldest operating market in Ireland.
 Variety, food, garden, arts and craft markets are held every Friday, Saturday and Sunday.

-South Belfast is home to some of the most breathtaking parks in Northern Ireland.
+South Belfast is home to some of the most breathtaking parks in Northern Ireland, including:

 - The world class Botanic Gardens opens daily until dusk, as does Ormeau Park.